ndlong78/ipcal/README.md

 # IPCal Application

-This is a Flask-based application for calculating and validating IPv4 addresses, subnets, and generating regex patterns for IP ranges.
+This is a Flask-based application for calculating and validating IPv4 and IPv6 addresses, subnets, and generating regex patterns for IP ranges.

 ## Features

-- Calculate IPv4 details
+- Calculate IPv4 and IPv6 details
 - Convert CIDR to Netmask and vice versa
 - Generate regex patterns for IP ranges
-- Validate IPv4 and subnet inputs
+- Validate IPv4, IPv6, and subnet inputs

 ## Requirements